-The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2022 budget and tax rates including the following:
+The Town's leadership (elected and appointed officials) considered many factors when setting the fiscal 2023 budget and tax rates including the following:

-- The fiscal 2022 tax rate is projected to be \$5.82, a 28-cent decrease from fiscal 2021.
-The percentage decrease in the tax rate is 4.6%.
-The overall assessed value of property in the town increased by \$308,409,212 or 10.8% to \$3,161,919,833.
-The excess levy capacity will be \$355,501 or 1.9% of the tax levy.
-The tax levy is nearly \$61 million under the levy ceiling. - The town did vote a general override of \$300,000 to ensure the town would remain below the town's levy limit under proposition 2 1⁄2.
+- The fiscal 2023 tax rate is projected to be \$4.36, a \$1.46 decrease from fiscal 2022.
+The percentage decrease in the tax rate is 25.0%.
+The overall assessed value of property in the town increased by \$1,192,539,237 or 37.7% to \$4,354,459,070.
+The excess levy capacity will be \$573,243 or 3.0% of the tax levy.
+The tax levy is nearly \$90 million under the levy ceiling. - The town did vote a one-time capital exclusion of \$423,000 for the Howes House renovation project to ensure the town would remain below the town's maximum tax levy amount under proposition 2 1/2.

-- The Board of Selectmen voted during their classification hearing to maintain the same tax rate for all classes of property. - The 6% local room excise tax adopted in 2019 level of collections paid to the town has increased to a level such that we included an estimate of \$300,000 in local receipts on the fiscal 2022 tax recapitulation for setting the tax rate. - The Town accepted a local option to add a 3% excise on the retail sale of marijuana at its special town meeting in October, 2020.
-The first excise collections are expected to begin in fiscal 2022 but as there is no basis to estimate how much the town may realize, an estimate of local receipts for the marijuana excise was not included when setting the fiscal 2022 tax rate. - Regional school district budgets comprise 55.0% of the Town's operating budget for fiscal 2022.
-Due to a decreased Town enrollment percentage at the regional high school, the Town's share of the assessment decreased by \$353,448 or 12.8%.
-The decrease more than offset the \$288,854 or 3.4% increase in the Upisland Regional School District budget assessment.
-The town, however, had to also raise and appropriate an additional \$747,763 as its share of regional school district projects voted as separate town meeting warrant articles. - The town's long-time Fire Chief, compensated by a \$50,000 stipend, retired at the end of fiscal 2021.
-A replacement Fire Chief was budgeted and hired for fiscal 2022 as a full-time position starting at \$120,000 per year. - The fiscal 2022 budget included \$200,000 to transfer to the Dukes County OPEB Trust in the health insurance line item.
+- The Board of Selectmen voted during their classification hearing to maintain the same tax rate for all classes of property. - The 6% local room excise tax adopted in 2019 level of collections paid to the town has increased to a level such that we included a conservative estimate of \$440,000 in local receipts on the fiscal 2023 tax recapitulation for setting the tax rate. - The Town accepted a local option to add a 3% excise on the retail sale of marijuana at its special town meeting in October, 2020.
+The first excise collection of \$13,163 was received in fiscal 2022 allowing an estimate of \$13,000 in local receipts when setting the fiscal 2023 tax rate.
+Actual fiscal 2023 should exceed this as fiscal year 2022 collections did not reflect a full year of vendor operations and should lead to higher estimates to be used in subsequent years. - Regional school district budgets comprise 55.9% of the Town's operating budget for fiscal 2023.
+Both districts had large increases in fiscal 2023.
+Due to an increased Town enrollment percentage at the regional high school, the Town's share of the assessment increased by \$612,250 or 25.3%.
+Likewise, the Up-island Regional School District budget assessment increased \$576,146 or 6.6%.
+The town, however, had to also raise and appropriate an additional \$747,763 as its share of regional school district projects voted as separate town meeting warrant articles. - Due to a new assessment formula for the regional ambulance service (Tri-Town Ambulance) agreed to by the member towns of West Tisbury, Chilmark and Aquinnah, West Tisbury's assessment increased by \$131,318 or 33.7% - The fiscal 2023 budget included \$200,000 to transfer to the Dukes County OPEB Trust in the health insurance line item.
 It is management's intent to continue to make contributions to reduce OPEB liability through the budget process.
-While funds are being transferred to the trust, the town continues to pay retiree health insurance benefits directly. - No new debt is projected in fiscal 2022.
-Capital projects and the resultant debt repayment schedules are being phased in as existing debt declines or is retired, so that capital expenditures and debt services may remain as level as possible over time. - The Town is appropriated \$20,000 for a feasibility study on the needs of the Up-Island Council on Aging and the adequacy of its building (the Howes House).
-This is the first step toward of what could be a major redesign and renovation of the Howes House over the next several years. - The Town continued to respond in fiscal 2022 to unexpected and unbudgeted expenses related to the COVID-19 pandemic but at a far less rate than during the prior 16 months.
-All COVID expenditures, now totaling over \$350,000, are expected to be paid or reimbursed by available federal funds.
+While funds are being transferred to the trust, the town continues to pay retiree health insurance benefits directly. - No new debt is projected in fiscal 2023.
+Capital projects and the resultant debt repayment schedules are being phased in as existing debt declines or is retired, so that capital expenditures and debt services may remain as level as possible over time. - After completing a feasibility study, a proposed project for renovation and expansion of the Howes House, the home of the Up-Island Council on Aging, continued to proceed in fiscal 2023.
+An appropriation of \$523,000 was appropriated at the 2022 Annual Town Meeting to continue design plans, pre-development costs and to engage an owner's project manager to oversee the next stages of the plan development.